Validating the calibrated creation of heralded single photons: Results and discussion

-in which the elements $\alpha_{n,m}$ depends on the PDC process parameters \cite{allevi2022multi}.
+in which the elements $\alpha_{n,m}$ depend on the PDC process parameters \cite{allevi2022multi}.
 Nevertheless, we do not need the knowledge of their exact form.
 Now, by taking the trace over signal we arrive at